Immanuel-01/Bellabeat/README.md

 3. Concentration of Points: Most data points are clustered in the lower left corner of the plot, showing that many individuals have both low step counts and low active minutes.

-Here’s a summary of the observations for the "Fairly Active Minutes vs Total Steps" plot:
+A summary of the observations for the "Fairly Active Minutes vs Total Steps" plot:

 1. Positive Relationship: As total steps increase, fairly active minutes also tend to increase, suggesting that people with higher step counts often spend more time being fairly active.